max810/IlGenerator/README.md

 ![Annotations](/images/annotations.png)

-This project is still unfinished and, unfortunately, not available on the net yet.
+This project is still unfinished but is already usable - all main functions work correctly.
 Any help would be greatly appreciated.